apexfarm/ApexTriggerHandler/README.md

     }

     private void then(Triggers.Context context, Triggers.Helper helper) {
         // 4.
-All properties on Trigger have been exposed to triggerProp.
-We can
+All properties on Trigger have been exposed to context.triggerProp.
-        // avoid direct reference of Trigger.old and Trigger.new, instead use
+      	// Direct reference of Trigger.old and Trigger.new can be avoided,
-        // context.triggerProp.oldList and context.triggerProp.newList.
+        // instead use context.triggerProp.oldList and context.triggerProp.newList.
         if (context.triggerProp.isUpdate) {
           // 5.
-Use state if there are query or computation results need to be passed
+Use context.state to pass query or computation results down to all
-          // to the next handlers.
-        	if (context.state.get('counter') == null) {
+          // following handlers within the current trigger context, i.e. before update. if (context.state.get('counter') == null) {
               context.state.put('counter', 0);
           }

           // 6.
-Call next() to begin execution of the rest of the handlers. context.next();
+Call context.next() to execute the next handler.
+This is optional, but
+          // useful when need to wrap up something after the next handler finishes. context.next();

           // 7.
-When the rest of the handlers finished execution, some following up
+When the next handler finishes execution, some following up
           // logics can be performed here.
           Integer counter = (Integer)context.state.get('counter');
         }